Schoonology/node-resp/README.md

 # Resp

-An implementation of the Redis Encoding and Serialization Protocol for Node.js.
+An implementation of the [Redis Encoding and Serialization Protocol][resp] for Node.js.

 ## Example